Asim-Vinayak-ML-Projects/-Customer-Segmentation-for-E-Commerce-Platform/README.md

 - The clusters with lower relative humidity tend to have higher air temperatures and more extreme wind directions and speeds.
 - This plot indicates that when relative humidity is low, other weather variables exhibit more variability.

+**Reason**:
+- Low relative humidity often coincides with higher temperatures and dynamic atmospheric conditions, leading to greater variability in wind patterns.

 #### Parallel Plot for Air Temperature > 0.5
 <img width="851" alt="image" src="https://github.com/Asim-Vinayak-ML-Projects/Weather-Pattern-Analysis/assets/140016882/46da5103-f1e4-41a4-bbc1-120f92739983">